tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Up until now, students have been solely conducting quantitative analysis of investments.
 Facilitate discussion with the following talking points and guided questions:

-* Plaid can be used to analyze financial data in a more comprehensive and holistic view.
-Plaid takes the data from each financial account and consolidates it to create an overarching portfolio that encompasses savings, investments, retirement funds, loans, etc. What types of analysis can be done with these datasets?
+* Plaid can be used to analyze financial data with a more comprehensive and holistic view.
+Plaid takes data from each financial account and consolidates it, to create an overarching portfolio encompassing savings, investments, retirement funds, loans, etc. What types of analyses can be done with these datasets?

   * **Answer:** Net worth analysis would require data to be extracted from all financial accounts.

 * Plaid was created as a tool to assist developers in designing FinTech applications.
 By brokering connections to financial institutions, Plaid allows developers to focus on designing analytic pipelines for consumers that provide insight and drive financial budgeting decisions.
 If you had access to your savings, investment, and retirement account data, what would you do with it?

-  * **Answer:** Calculate the rate of cumulative returns daily, quarterly, and yearly to show cumulative returns over time.
+  * **Answer:** Calculate the rate of cumulative returns daily, quarterly, and yearly, to show cumulative returns over time.
 This insight could be used to change the types of funds, bonds, and individualized stocks used in each account.

   * **Answer:** Calculate beta to compare individualized stock and retirement portfolio volatility.

-Explain to students that by leveraging the data provided by Plaid, consumers no longer have to rely on financial services professionals or big companies to give them insights into their data.
+Explain to students that by leveraging the data provided by Plaid, consumers are no longer reliant on financial services professionals or big companies for insights into their data.
 Furthermore, developers no longer have to concern themselves with data acquisition and brokering communication with financial institutions.
 Instead, both parties can just use Plaid.

 Answer any questions before moving on.